Feedback is the catalyst for improvement.

 How Marketing Metrics Help Digital Marketing Campaigns

-A typical campaign consists of planning, management, and development.
+A typical campaign consists of planning, development, and management, and development.

 The planning stage consists of:

 The development stage includes:

 - Picking a strategy

 The management stage revolves around determining the value and success of the campaign.

 In each of these stages, there are tons of decisions to be made.
 This is where marketing metrics are ultra-useful.